BrendanMesters/Yogurt/Yoghurt dev diary.md

 #### Day 5:

 We didn't work much on Yogurt, mostly just brainstormed, this did however make us realize that the top level obejects should probably be limmited and expressed, aka: `actor Actorname()`; `initialize varName: Actorname "database path"`; `bind varName(args*)`.
 At this moment we believe these to be the 3 imporant top level specifications.
-Lateron this may include a `python` object to indicate pythoncode, tough this may be done differently.
+Lateron this may include a `python` object to indicate pythoncode, tough this may be done differently.s